London Confidential

-London Confidential is an Indian Hindi-language spy thriller film which was premiered on ZEE5 on 18 September 2020.
+London Confidential is an Indian Hindi-language spy thriller film which premiered on ZEE5 on 18 September 2020.
 The film is directed by Kanwal Sethi and produced by Mohit Chhabra and Ajay Rai.
 It is created by S. Hussain Zaidi and stars Mouni Roy and Purab Kohli.
 The film is about R&AW agents in London investigating China's role in the pandemic with a ruthless mole in their midst.
 A Sequel titled Lahore Confidential was released on ZEE5 in 2021.

 Plot

 R&AW officials stationed in London have gathered strong evidence through their sources which indicate the involvement of Chinese Communist party in the spread of the virus and are very close to getting the final evidence.
 However, Chinese authorities get wind of this through a mole in the Indian embassy.
 In order to have a low-key presence the R&AW uses a grocery store as their outpost to execute and coordinate operations.